-PhD students pursue their studies either in the Strategy and Organisations group (S&O) or in the Management Science and Operations group (MS&O).
-Both groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.
+PhD students pursue their studies in the Organisations & Innovation group (O&I), the Strategy & Entrepreneurship group (S&E), or the Analytics & Operations group (A&O).
+All three groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.

-S&O faculty research ranges across organisational behavior (e.g., creativity in teams and interpersonal networks), strategic management (e.g., organisational learning and inter-organisational relationships) and organisation theory (e.g., how innovation communities form).
-Across different research themes, there is a shared interest in innovation, creativity, entrepreneurship, and related topics.
-Doctoral training involves close collaboration between the doctoral student and faculty members on shared research interests, coursework at UCL and other institutions, and independent research activities.
-In the S&O group, we have built a collaborative community of research faculty and doctoral students around topics of mutual interest.
-We also have a lively program of research speakers from other institutions, and we have links with organisational researchers worldwide.
+O&I faculty research focuses on understanding individual and team outcomes within organizations.
+Across the different research interests of individual faculty, there is a shared interest in creativity, innovation, and the social psychology of competition and cooperation.
+Doctoral training involves close collaboration between each doctoral student and faculty members on shared research interests, coursework at UCL and other leading research organizational behavior departments, and independent research activities.
+In the O&I group, we have built a collaborative community of research faculty and doctoral students.
+We also have a lively program of research speakers from other institutions, and links with researchers worldwide.

 The course structure comprises: